kdoore/CS2335-Gitbook/project-1-game-controller/score-update-and-display-functionality.md

 ```
 **Create UpdateScore( ) Method**
 This method will be called from the Basket.cs class when a collision has occured, so it must be public.
 We'll pass in the points for whatever object we've collided with.
+We'll make additional changes to this code late.

 ```java